 - Place in the oven and cook for 40 minutes

-- When 1 hour is up, remove lid, flip the chuck roast and add in 1 cup beef broth
+- When time is up, remove lid, flip the chuck roast and add in 1 cup beef broth

 - Place the green beans on top of the other veggies around the chuck roast